selwynpolit/d9book/book/dtt.md

 ```
 ## Remove DTT and core-dev

-For production deployment, you can remove DTT and core-dev with:
+For production deployment, you can remove `DTT` and `core-dev` with:

 ```
-$ composer remove drupal/core-dev --dev

-$ composer remove weitzman/drupal-test-traits --dev
+composer remove drupal/core-dev --dev composer remove weitzman/drupal-test-traits --dev
 ```

-Alternatively, just run
+Alternatively, just run:

 ```
 $ composer update --no-dev